martin-ottens/proto2testbed/README.md

 - **Memory**: Plan around 1GB per Instance, depends on tested protocols and applications.

 ### Using Docker
 Proto²Testbed can be used with Docker images.
-See `docs/docker.md` for details.
+See [`docs/docker.md`](docs/docker.md) for details.
+Images are available in the [Docker Hub](https://hub.docker.com/r/martinottens/proto2testbed).

 ### Automated Installation
 Clone this repository to `/opt/proto-testbed` and run `sudo install.sh` to install Proto²Testbed system-wide with all dependencies.
 No additional manual steps are required.